github/docs/content/repositories/creating-and-managing-repositories/creating-a-template-repository.md

 After you make your repository a template, anyone with access to the repository can generate a new repository with the same directory structure and files as your default branch.
 They can also choose to include all the other branches in your repository.
 Branches created from a template have unrelated histories, so you cannot create pull requests or merge between the branches.
 For more information, see "[Creating a repository from a template](/articles/creating-a-repository-from-a-template)."

+{% note %}

+**Note**: You can use a template repository on GitHub as starter code for an assignment on {data variables.product.prod_classroom}.
+For more information, see "[Create an assignment from a template repository](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-assignment-from-a-template-repository)."

+{% endnote %}

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}
 1. Select **Template repository**.
   ![Checkbox to make a repository a template](/assets/images/help/repository/template-repository-checkbox.png)